 What are the Elements of a Literature Review Outline

-Literature reviews help in finding the relationship between two existing ideas and recognizes major gaps and controversial elements within the topic.
+Literature reviews help in finding the relationship between two existing ideas and recognize major gaps and controversial elements within the topic.

 The best way to deliver a top-notch literature review is to construct a well-structured outline.